 This course will assist students to conceptualise, initiate, plan and develop a research project appropriate to the Honours level.
-These activities will include the initial scoping of the project, literature reviews, writing workshops, pilot activities and project planning as well as substantial work towards the substance of the research project, in whichever form and using whichever method is selected.
-This course is intended to complement and extend upon CAPA4001 and to prepare students for the development and completion of their research in CAPA4003
+These activities will include the initial scoping of the project, literature reviews, writing workshops, pilot activities and project planning as well as substantial work towards the substance of the research project.
+This course is intended to complement MUSI4402 or CAPA4001 and prepare students for the development and completion of their research in MUSI4604 or CAPA4003 .

 1. The necessary skills to conceptualise and undertake a substantive piece of research in the Creative and Performing Arts;

 2. Contextualised understanding of the complex critical discourses that inform research in the Creative and Performing Arts;